A Foundation for Their Dreams:

 Regular feedback from peers encourages self-reflection, helping learners identify strengths, address challenges, and develop teamwork and empathy.

-Learners use badges to track academic progress in Core Skills like reading, writing, math and spelling and character development in Servant Leader Badges.
+Tangible Progress: Learners earn badges to visually track their academic growth in essential Core Skills like reading, writing, math, and spelling, as well as their development as Servant Leaders.

-Self-management and self-governance skills are measured by peer reviews at the end of each session.
+Developing Independence: Self-management and self-governance skills are thoughtfully assessed through valuable peer reviews at the end of each session, fostering accountability and growth.

 We believe clear thinking leads to good decisions, good decisions lead to the right habits, the right habits forge character, and character determines destiny.